ToxicFrog/vstruct/README.md

 ## 8. Credits ##

-While most of the library code was written by me (Ben Kelly), the existence of this library owes itself to many others.
+While most of the library code was written by me (Bex Kelly), the existence of this library owes itself to many others.

   * The original inspiration came from Roberto Ierusalimschy's "struct" library and Luiz Henrique de Figueiredo's "lpack" library, as well as the "struct" available in Python.
   * The floating point code was contributed by Peter Cawley ("corsix") on lua-l, as was support for Lua 5.2.